lennertderyck/lennertderyck/README.md

 ### Hi there 👋
 Let me introduce myself.

-My name is Lennert and I'm a student Front-end-develoment at Artevelde University College Ghent.
+My name is Lennert, a young developer that graduated at Artevelde University College Ghent as a full-stack JavaScript developer, currently working at Sweet Mustard in the far West of Flanders.

 Creating delicious web snacks with JavaScript, cooking up awesome websites and apps.